SDGforskning/sdg-strings/SDG10_query_action_WoS.md

  (("decreas*" OR "minimi*" OR "reduc*" OR "restrict*" OR "limit$" OR "limiting" OR "limited" OR "mitigat*"
-  OR "degrad*" OR "tackl*" OR "alleviat*" OR "lowering" OR "lower$" OR "lowered" OR "fight*" OR "combat*" OR "declin*" OR "abate$" OR "abating" OR "diminish*" OR "escap*" OR "relief*" OR "halt" OR "resist" OR "resists" OR "resisting"
+  OR "degrad*" OR "tackl*" OR "alleviat*" OR "lowering" OR "lower$" OR "lowered" OR "fight*" OR "combat*" OR "declin*" OR "abate$" OR "abating" OR "diminish*" OR "escap*" OR "relief*" OR "halt*" OR "resist" OR "resists" OR "resisting"
   OR "lift$ out of" OR "lifting out of" OR "overcom*" OR "dismantl*" OR "impair*" OR "nullif*" OR "hinder*" )